NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 to obtain dense interest points and unaligned disparity.
 (To not generate the triangulated point cloud after this, add the option ``--compute-point-cloud-center-only``.)
+Use ``--num-matches-from-disparity 10000`` if the images are large, as the earlier related option can be very slow then.

 The match points can be examined as::